 /WHAT IS ASSESSED HERE:

 HOW YOU INCORPORATE NON-

 RATIONAL INFORMATION, INTUITIVE

 KNOWING, CREATIVITY AND

 IMAGINATION IN ORDER TO

 BALANCE RATIONAL THINKING, AND

 HOW YOU FEEL ABOUT IT.

-This graph shows only one dimension - behavioral - meaning that you are action- oriented, without much engagement of your feelings and without necessarily thinking about this aspect intellectually.
-You might use this information to seek ways to expand your understanding and explore your emotions.
+This graph shows only one dimension - cognitive - indicating that you have knowledge about this aspect, without necessarily engaging your feelings.
+You might use this information to explore your emotions.